Michad/tilegroxy/README.md

 make
 ```

-The tests utilize [testcontainers](https://golang.testcontainers.org/) which requires you have either docker or podman installed.
-If you don't have them installed it's recommended you use a prebuilt binary.
-That said, you can bypass tests by running:
+The build includes integration tests using [testcontainers](https://golang.testcontainers.org/) which requires you have either docker or podman installed.
+If you encounter difficulties running these tests it's recommended you use a prebuilt binary.
+That said, you can build with only unit tests using:

 ```
-make clean build
+make clean build unit
 ```

 Installing it after it's built is of course: